What Is Clay Soil?

 Everyone's heard of clay soil, but do you really know what it is?
 If your garden beds are clay, here's what you need to know — and it's not all bad.

-If you set out to create a home garden and find your intended plot features clay soil, you might assume your garden is DOA.
+If you set out to create a home garden and find your intended plot features clay soil, you might assume your garden are extremely limited.
 Clay soil is often regarded as the enemy.
 It’s hard to work with, difficult to grow in and a death sentence for many plants.

 And while a lot of clay soil’s bad rap is deserved, the reality isn’t all black and white.
-With the right approach, you can work with clay soil, capitalize on its benefits, and coax it into helping you create a flourishing home garden.
+With the right approach, you can work with clay soil, take advantage of its benefits, and coax it into helping you create a flourishing home garden.

 What Is Clay Soil?